brevzin/cpp_proposals/1061_sb_pack/sb-extensions.md

 - `E` is dependent ([temp.dep.type]), and
 - `E` is not a member of the current instantiation, and
-- either `E` is not a local class or `E` inherits from a type that is dependent.
+- either `E` is not a local class or `E` has a dependent base class.

 [ *Example:*